 How to use Point-Backed Crystals with Polymer Clay

 Working with smaller point-backed crystals is amazingly simple.
 Just push them into the clay, right where you want them in your design, and bake.
 Most of the time the crystals will stay in place, so if you’re doing a sculpture or something that won’t get much wear and tear, you’re done.
 But if the piece will be handled, you’ll need to secure the crystals.
 After baking, once the piece is fully cool, use a fine needle tool or your craft knife and carefully pop the crystal out.
 It will usually come out easily.
 Then use a tiny dab of instant glue on the back and put the crystal right back.
 Loctite Gel and Lisa Pavelka’s Poly Bonder both work nicely.
-Doing it this way means the fit between the clay and the crystal is perfect and very little glue is required.
+Doing it this way means the fit between the clay and the crystal is perfect and very little glue is required (more on what glue works best with polymer clay here).
 A lot of people use a dab of liquid clay or Bake and Bond before pushing the crystal into the clay.
 I found that these were just as easy to remove as the crystals without it.
 So I just glue after baking.

 Another strategy is to push the crystals into the clay, but remove them before baking.
 After baking, glue them in place.